A lot of our example sketches have a

 If you have any charge-only cables, cut them in half throw them out.
 We are serious!
 They tend to be low quality in general, and will only confuse you and others later, just get a good data+charge USB cable

 No problem!
 You can 'repair' a bad code upload easily.
-Note that this can happen if you set a watchdog timer or sleep mode that stops USB, or any sketch that 'crashes' your Feather
+Note that this can happen if you set a watchdog timer or sleep mode that stops USB, or any sketch that 'crashes' your board